BU-CS320/Spring-2019/assignments/week3/README.md

 1. check that you can see your solutions on the website for your private repo

 ### Notes
-* there was a typo in the type definition of `keepEvens` it should read `keepEvens :: List Integer ->  List Integer`.
+* There was a typo in the type definition of `keepEvens` it should read `keepEvens :: List Integer ->  List Integer`.
 We will try to avoid changing the source file to save you from merge conflicts.
-We do not plan on grading the question but encourage you to try it as practice.
+We do not plan on grading the question but encourage you to try it as practice. [@282](https://piazza.com/class/jr9fgrf7efv7j0?cid=282)
+* Make sure your editor uses spaces instead of tabs, or you will likely get annoying parse errors.
 * We have not realesed test code yet.
 * You may always add your own helper functions and helper data!